 I always cook my pasta in the Alessi pasta pot.
 It's the only pot I've ever used that doesn't spray water all over the stovetop when the insert is removed.

 I’m a recent convert to Pentole Agnelli.
 Check out the piece I wrote about my visit to the factory.

-Of course my knives are Italian, from the Tuscan village of Scarperia where knife-making has been traditional since the 1200s.
+Of course my knives are Italian, made by Berti in the Tuscan village of Scarperia where knife-making has been traditional since the 1200s.
 If you visit don’t miss the museum of cutting tools.

 I'm crazy about a silver pot and pan designed by Afra and Tobia Scarpa, produced by San Lorenzo.
-They don't have a site but the address is via Melegari 4, Milano, tel.
-39+02-796-438.
 The catalogue is as distinctive as the products.
 Silver conducts heat far better than copper...and more expensive.
 It's extravagant, around the same price as a designer handbag but will, I've justified, last a lot longer.

-Easier on the budget is the tostapane, a personal favorite that's now available in some housewares stores in the US.
+Easier on the budget is the tostapane, a personal favorite that's easy to find in houseware shops in northern and central Italy.

-Although they're not cooking tools I love Marie Brandoni's Laguna B mouth-blown glass.
+Although they're not cooking tools I love Laguna B mouth-blown glass.
 The small glasses are a favorite for water, an insignificant beverage.